 The fast variety of zombie seems to be the current favourite among film makers, and its slow cousin is becoming a rarity, finding a more comfortable home in TV shows like The Walking Dead.
 The episodic nature and long story arcs of TV seem like a better fit these days.
 The zombies aren’t always present.
 But they can lurk in small groups, pulling the nasty, classic zombie movie trick of lulling the human protagonists into a false sense of security.
 Humans are faster, but fewer, and one wrong move through over confidence can result in being overwhelmed by larger groups, or being caught off guard by the lone zombie they don’t see walking slowly behind them.

 World War Z, the book, written by Max Brooks (son of Mel), focuses on the slow kind.
 So you’d be forgiven for thinking World War Z, the movie, would do the same.
 But no, it’s the fast sort.
 Which I imagine is something of a sore point for fans of the book.
 I haven’t read it by the way, but I have read its prequel, The Zombie Survival Guide, an excellent book which plays it totally straight.
-If there was such a thing as zombies, I genuinely think I’d stand a chance against the undead hordes.
+If there was such a thing as zombies, I genuinely think I’d stand a chance against the undead hordes with a copy of the book in my back pocket.
 Sounds daft, but it’s true.